hemanth1094/codeship-aws-integration/README.md

-Sample project for CI/CD for codeship Pro
+Sample project for CI/CD with codeship Pro